johsteffens/tbman/README.md

 ## How it works

 <a name="anchor_block-pooling-layer"></a>
-### Block-Pooling-Layer
+### Block-Pooling-Layer with Tokens
-Tbman introduces a dedicated management layer using a "conservative" memory pooling with multiple token-based fixed size block-managers at a strategic size-distribution.
+Tbman introduces a dedicated management layer using a "conservative" memory pooling with multiple fixed size block-managers at a strategic size-distribution.
 Multiple pools are managed in a btree.
 When the client (your code) requests or returns small-medium sized memory instances, tbman dispatches/recollects pool memory accordingly without initiating system requests.
 System requests are executed infrequently to acquire a new pool or return an empty pool.
 This offloads the system manager significantly.
 Compared to always using system calls it can speed up overall processing and/or reduce fragmentation, particularly in programs where many small sized memory instances are used.

+Each memory instance is associated with an internal node controlled by tbman.
+The manager dedicates separate memory areas for node-control and user space (== memory space used by the client).
+The content of user space does not affect node management.
+Hence, specific software bugs such as using a dangling pointer (pointers to already collected memory instances) are less likely to mess up the manager itself and can thefore more easily discovered.

+A special design feature is the combination of associative tokens with a special alignment scheme.
+It provides quick binding of memory address and manager-nodes.
+This method ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.

-For large memory requests, where pooling would be wasteful, tbman falls back to using direct system calls.
+When the client requests a large memory instance, where pooling would be wasteful, tbman falls back to using a direct system call.
 However, it [keeps track](#anchor_memory_tracking) of all memory.

 <a name="anchor_thread_safety"></a>
 ### Thread safety